demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     # INTEGRATION DEVELOPER TIP
     # Client class should raise the exceptions, but if the test fails
     # the exception text is printed to the Cortex XSOAR UI.
-    # If you have some specific errors you want to capture (i.e. auth failure)
+    # If you have some specific errors you want to capture (i.e., auth failure)
     # you should catch the exception here and return a string with a more
     # readable output (for example return 'Authentication Error, API Key
     # invalid').
-    # Cortex XSOAR will print everything you return different than 'ok' as
+    # Cortex XSOAR will print everything you return that is different than 'ok' as
-    # an error
+    # an error.
     try:
         client.search_alerts(max_results=1, start_time=first_fetch_time, alert_status=None, alert_type=None,
                              severity=None)